notrobintaylor/fx_llll/README.md

 The entire signal path is stereo – no mono collapse at any point. `Balance2` preserves the input's stereo image; position 0 passes the original image through, ±1 shifts to hard left or right.

 The output path carries every echo through a bandpass filter, saturation, and chorus – so the first repetition already has full character.
-The feedback path has its own OnePole lowpass that darkens each repetition progressively – the tenth echo is a ghost of the first, like worn tape.
-A tanh safety limiter soft-clips when feedback exceeds unity gain.
+The feedback path is raw, with only a tanh safety limiter that soft-clips when feedback exceeds unity gain.
+This split means: processing colors the sound you hear, while feedback preserves the dynamics needed for natural echo behavior.

 When delay times change – whether you turn an encoder, switch subdivisions, or the shift register mutates – you hear pitch sweep as the lines catch up.
-The **pitch glide** parameter controls this transition time (0–250 ms).
+The **pitch glide** parameter controls this transition time (0–2500 ms).
 The Turing Machine exploits this: target "tap time" and listen to the lines pitch-shift in evolving patterns.

 ---